-If you have been injured in a road accident, a work accident or an accident in a public place you may wish to bring a personal injuries claim seeking compensation against the wrongdoer.
+If you have been injured in a road traffic accident, a work related accident or an accident in a public place you may wish to bring a personal injuries claim seeking compensation against the wrongdoer.
 This may be the driver of another vehicle, your employer or a local authority.

-Work Accidents – if you suffer an injury through a work accident you should ensure that you immediately fill out an accident report form and that you keep a copy of the accident report form that you give to your Employer.
-If there is CCTV footage of where the accident happened again you should request your Employer to make sure that the footage is not destroyed but is retained as you and your Solicitor may wish to review that CCTV footage in due course.
-If previous complaints have been made about an unsafe system of work or unsafe equipment you should ensure also that these complaints are recorded in writing. .
-If you have suffered a loss of earnings as a result of your accident again you should keep copies of your payslips and any payments received from the Department of Social Protection as these will be required to prove your loss of earnings claim.
+If you suffer an injury as a result of a work accident you should immediately fill out an accident report form.
+Also be sure that you keep a copy of the report.
+If there is CCTV footage where the accident happened, you should request that your employer retains the footage as you and your solicitor may wish to review the footage in due course.
+If you are aware of previous complaints that have been made about unsafe work conditions, ensure that these complaints can be recorded in writing.
+If you have suffered a loss of earnings due to your accident, keep copies of your payslips and any payments received from the Department of Social Protection as these will be required to prove your loss of earnings claim.

-All personal injury claims now, apart from claims arising from medical treatment, have to be registered with the injuriesboard.ie.
+All personal injury claims* apart from claims arising from medical treatment, have to be registered with the injuriesboard.ie.
 This must be done within two years of the date of your accident.
-If it is not done your claim will be Statute barred.
-Personal injury claims, apart from road traffic assessment cases, are not straight forward.
+If it is not done your claim will be statute barred.
+Personal injury claims*, apart from road traffic assessment cases, are not straight forward.
 It is vital to act quickly and get legal advice from an experienced professional who knows all the pitfalls in dealing with these cases.